 Q: Can I go swimming when I have my period?

 A: Yes, you can go swimming.
-You should not wear a
+You should not wear a pad however, because it will just soak up the water.

 Q: Can I take a bath when I have my period?